Unitarianism: South Africa

 The Unitarian movement in South Africa was founded in 1867 by David Faure, member of a well-known Cape family.
-He encountered advanced liberal religious thought while completing his studies at the University of Leiden in Holland for the ministry of the Dutch Reformed Church in Cape Town.
+He encountered advanced liberal religious thought while completing his studies at the University of Leiden in the Netherlands for the ministry of the Dutch Reformed Church in Cape Town.

 Ireland

 There are two active Unitarian churches in Ireland, one in Dublin and the other in Cork.
 Both are member churches of the Non-subscribing Presbyterian Church of Ireland.